openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 Use the [Insteon Terminal](https://github.com/pfrommerd/insteon-terminal) for that.
 If using Insteon Terminal (especially as root), ensure any stale lock files (For example, /var/lock/LCK..ttyUSB0) are removed before starting openHAB runtime.
 Failure to do so may result in "found no ports".
-* Very rarely during binding startup, a message arrives at the modem while the initial read of the modem database happens.
-Somehow the modem then stops sending the remaining link records and the binding no longer is able to address the missing devices.
-The fix is to simply restart the binding.
-* The Insteon PLM device is know to break after about 2-3 years due to poorly sized capacitors of the power supply.
+* The Insteon PLM or hub is know to break in about 2-3 years due to poorly sized capacitors.
-With a bit of soldering skill you can repair it yourself, see [here](http://pfrommer.us/home-automation) or [the original thread](http://forum.universal-devices.com/topic/13866-repair-of-2413s-plm-when-the-power-supply-fails/).
+You can repair it yourself using basic soldering skills, search for "Insteon PLM repair" or "Insteon hub repair".
 * Using the Insteon Hub 2014 in conjunction with other applications (such as the InsteonApp) is not supported.
 Concretely, openHAB will not learn when a switch is flipped via the Insteon App until the next poll, which could take minutes.